learning-unlimited/ESP-Website/docs/dev/tags.rst

 *Notes:*

-* Due to the import line, it is not possible to retrieve tag data at the top-level of any ``models`` file or any other file that a ``models`` file imports.
+* It is not recommended (and in some cases not possible) to access  tag data at import time because tag data is stored in the database.
 * You may want to implement checks against the validity of the tag's data.
-  It is especially helpful to send a descriptive error message to the admin when the tag is set.
+  For instance, it is helpful to send a descriptive error message to an admin who's trying access invalid tag data (unfortunately, there is not currently an easy way to notify an admin immediately when an invalid tag is set in the admin panel).
 * Please also add a description of your tag to the `LU Wiki page on Tags <https://wiki.learningu.org/Customize_behavior_with_Tags>`_.